mlcommons/croissant/docs/howto/labels.md

 - Defining a [`ml:label`](/definitions/label), including a [class](/definitions/class).
-- Defining a label following the general definition "a kind of tag to idendify an object" or identifying tag.
+- Defining a label following the general definition "a kind of tag to identify an object" or identifying tag.

 ## Defining a `ml:label`